werval/werval/README.md

 need to have GraphViz (http://www.graphviz.org/) installed.
 The build will pass without though.
 But with less fun.

+Note also that sample applications integration/functional tests use Selenium under the hood and hence need Firefox to be installed and a graphical context to be available.

 To get you started, here are some usefull commands:

     ./gradlew clean             # Clean up the whole project tree